bobmonsour/bobmonsour.com/src/posts/generating-the-firehose-page-on-the-11tybundle-site.md

 I just added a feature to the [Firehose page](https://11tybundle.dev/firehose/) of the [11tybundle.dev](https://11tybundle.dev/) site.
 You can now collapse the list of posts by year.
 I thought I'd share how the page is built.
 The collapsing feature has been on my list of things to do, but I was feeling a bit intimidated by it.
 It turned out to be a lot simpler than I expected.
 I'm glad I finally got around to it.

+[UPDATE]: I should've added an image to show what it looks like.
+Like this.
+Note that all of the years default to their "open" state, but I'm displaying 2023 and 2022 in their collapsed state.

+{% image "src/assets/img/details-summary-sample.jpg", "Showing 2 years of collapsed details element and part of one not collapsed", "100vw" %}

 <section id='section2'></section>

 ## 2. Where does the data come from?